Why Don't Horror Movies End?

 It’s understandable when novice fiction writers and movie viewers mix up plot and story.
 But it's not acceptable for moviemakers who spend millions of dollars on a movie to be so thoughtless to their viewers.

 The first horror movie ending that made me angry (it may have been the first horror movie I ever saw) was Cube (1997), where by the end, everyone dies without any explanation of what's going on.
 The movie was so disappointing to me that I never bothered to see its sequel, Cube 2: Hypercube (2002).
 Then, when the third installment of the trilogy came out, Cube Zero (2004), I thought, “Hmm, it’s the last of the three.
 Maybe it will provide some explanation.”
 So, I decided to see it.
 This turned out to be a mistake.
 There was nothing revealed in the end.
-It turns out the title, Cube Zero, is a perfect title for the movie.
+It turns out that Cube Zero is a perfect title for the movie.

 Turn her over to the police (who arrest people once they’ve reached a certain stage in the disease’s progression)?